 Helps the integration of the ethical criteria taken on with respect to company stakeholders in decision-making processes; checking that actions and behaviour meet defined behavioural standards and continually updating the Code of Ethics.

 As a consultative body of the CEO, providing orientation on investment and disinvestment, and giving direction to the group's planning process.
-It thus establishes an opinion as to whether the group's Investment and Disinvestment Plan has been adhered to, validates the list of relevant investments and disinvestments selected by Strategy, Planning and Sustainability Central Management, on the basis of the proposals of the group companies, and follows the evolution of the relevant group plan and puts forward any necessary corrective action in its implementation.
+It thus establishes an opinion as to whether the group's Investment and Disinvestment Plan has been adhered to, validates the list of relevant investments and disinvestments selected by Strategy, Planning, Innovation and Sustainability Central Management, on the basis of the proposals of the group companies, and follows the evolution of the relevant group plan and puts forward any necessary corrective action in its implementation.

 In its role as an inter-company consulting body, it orientates group information security strategies; it draws up proposals for group companies to identify critical business processes relating to emerging risks on the use and management of information resources; it monitors, assesses and approves the proposals on the regulation of information and IT system security assessments and certifications.